Apple Podcasts content guidelines

 - 4.4.
 Ongoing Value.
 Subscriptions are not intended to be one-time transactions.
 The value may differ for each subscription depending on the content and benefits offered by creators, but the subscription must supply ongoing value to subscribers.

 - 4.5.
 Deceptive or Unfair Pricing.
 While subscription pricing is up to you, Apple may reject subscriptions that are excessively high or clearly unfair to customers.
 Creators must not offer subscriptions that try to cheat users with irrationally high prices.
+Annual subscription pricing should not exceed 12 times the monthly price.

-5. Transcripts Guidelines
+5. Subtitles and Transcripts